 - Create temporary storage on-site for materials and tools

-- Begin structurally, building code, utilities, HVAC, electrical inspections
+- Begin structural, building code, utilities, HVAC, electrical inspections

 The foundation follows and then framing, roofing, siding, and HVAC are added.
 Once that’s finished, the interior is finished, and workers move on to the exterior and landscaping.